kevin-chen/centrol_bot/README.md

-# Centrol bot for Discord and Telegram
+# Centrol bot for querying Stock and Crypto data

 ## Centrol Ticker Bot
 Hello from the Centrol Team 👋